One of Florence’s most famous tourist attractions is the Uffizi Gallery, where you can admire many Greek Mythology masterpieces.

 7. Venus de Medici

-Believe it or not, but this Venus statue was at one time the biggest drawcard to the Uffizi.
+Amazingly, the Venus statue in this room at one time was the biggest drawcard to the Uffizi Gallery.

 8. Hercules and the Hydra